LaWebcapsule/directus9/directus/readme.md

 ```

 4. You don't have to do any changes to your databases.
 Directus9 use the same schema as directus@9.0.0^.
-As a consequence, you don't need other changes than the three step below.
+As a consequence, you don't need other changes than the three steps below.